We believe that making ethical choices every day is the best way to contribute to a better world.

 We are committed to:

-- environmental sustainability which preserves the earth’s resources for future generations and other species
+environmental sustainability in order to preserve the earth’s resources for future generations and other species

-- fair trade and social responsibility acknowledging that our business is interdependent with our customers, our staff, our local community, Aotearoa-New Zealand and the rest of the world.
+fair trade and social responsibility because for us success includes the wellbeing of our staff, our customers, our local community, Aotearoa-New Zealand and the rest of the world.

 It’s just common sense.